dragon-fire-fly/cluedo/README.md

 ![number dict input validation function](documentation/features/code_features/functions/validation/number_dict_input_validation.png)

 - y_n_input_validation()
 This function prompts the user for a y/n answer (as a str type).
 The function asssesses whether the (lowercased) user input is in the list of "yes" words or "no" words.
-If the user input is in neither list, it informs the user that their answerwas not valid and requests a new answer.
+If the user input is in neither list, it informs the user that their answer was not valid and requests a new answer.
 The function returns true or false, and if false, also prints an appropriate message.
 ![y n input validation function](documentation/features/code_features/functions/validation/y_n_input_validation.png)
 - clear()
 Clear simply performs a terminal clearing function using the linux specific clearing method from the os module